Welcome to the world of the Island Marble Butterfly

 The Island Marble is similar in appearance to the common and widespread Cabbage White (Pieris rapae) butterfly, which uses the same host and nectar plants.
 It can be difficult to tell them apart—especially in flight.
 Look carefully at perched individuals and note the subtle differences in the markings both on top of their wings (dorsal) and below (ventral).
 Look for adults on the wing or perched on nectar/host plants (see below for a list) from early April- late June.

 Other similar butterflies found in the San Juans include the Sara Orangetip (Anchicharis sara) and Pine White (Neophasia menapia).
-Photos of all of these butterflies can be found by clicking here.
+Photos of all of these butterflies can be found here.

 What type of habitat does the Island Marble need to survive?